EESSI/docs/docs/test-suite/writing-portable-tests.md

     valid_prog_environs = ['default']
     valid_systems = ['snellius']
 ```
 The `EESSI_Mixin` class sets `valid_prog_environs = ['default']` by default, so that is no longer needed in the child class (but it can be overwritten if needed).
 The `valid_systems` is instead replaced by a declaration of what type of device type is needed.
-We'll create an `mpi4py` test that runs on CPU only:
+We'll create an `mpi4py` test that runs on CPUs only:
 ```
     device_type = DEVICE_TYPES[CPU]
 ```